Homemade Caramel Gingersnap Ice Cream

 • Churn the ice cream.
 Once chilled, pour the custard into your ice cream maker and churn according to the manufacturer’s instructions.
 The mixture should reach a soft-serve consistency after churning.

 • Mix in the gingersnaps.
-Gently fold the crumbled gingersnaps into the churned ice cream by hand to make sure even distribution.
+Gently fold the crumbled gingersnaps into the churned ice cream by hand to make sure they are distributed evenly.

 • Swirl in the caramel.
 Transfer the ice cream to a loaf pan or storage container.
 Then, drizzle the caramel sauce over the top and use a butter knife to create swirls in a figure-eight motion.
 Be careful not to overmix; the goal is to create distinct ribbons of caramel.